 While the results above demonstrate the feasibility of regressing PSC state-of-health from multimodal luminescence imaging, the present study remains a proof of concept and has several limitations that contextualize the reported performance.
-First, the dataset spans 59 devices acquired across three experimental batches.
-Two batches correspond to the same device architecture measured in different campaigns, whereas the third batch uses a different device architecture (composition and contact stack).
+First, the dataset spans 76 devices acquired across four experimental batches.
+Three batches correspond to the same device architecture measured in different campaigns, whereas the remaining batch uses a different device architecture (composition and contact stack).
 This heterogeneity, combined with the limited number of devices relative to the number of sampled time-points, contributes to fold-to-fold variability and motivates cautious interpretation of aggregate metrics.

 Second, model predictions are constrained to an operational $R_\mathrm{PCE}$ window ($R_\mathrm{PCE} \in [0.8, 1.2]$) and are trained on samples within this range.
 As a result, the current framework is not designed to reliably extrapolate to severe end-of-life degradation or to regimes dominated by early transient efficiency gains.
 Extending the approach to full-lifecycle monitoring will require both broader datasets and explicit handling of out-of-window samples.